- advance medical knowledge and maybe benefit others

 Patient volunteers may be involved in studies similar to those in which healthy volunteers participate.
 These studies involve drugs, devices, or interventions designed to prevent, treat, or cure disease.
 Although these studies may provide direct benefit to patient volunteers, the main aim is to prove, by scientific means, the effects and limitations of the experimental treatment.
 Some patients serve as controls by not taking the test drug, or by receiving test doses of the drug large enough only to show that it is present, but not at a level that can treat the condition.
 A study’s benefits may be indirect for the volunteers but may help others.

 All clinical trials have guidelines about who can participate, called Inclusion/Exclusion Criteria.
 Factors that allow someone to participate in a clinical trial are “inclusion criteria.”
-Those that exclude or not allow participation are “exclusion criteria.”
+Those that exclude or do not allow participation are “exclusion criteria.”
 Criteria are the trial’s rules about who can take part.
 They are based on factors such as age, gender, the type and stage of a disease, previous treatment history, and other medical conditions.
 Before joining a clinical trial, a participant must qualify for the study.

 There are many factors to consider when deciding to participate in a clinical trial.
 You will want to get answers to all of your questions.